TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 .. note::

-	Under http://typo3.org/go/extbasereferencesheet/ you find a useful
-	Cheat Sheet for Extbase and Fluid.
+    Under https://docs.typo3.org/typo3cms/CheatSheets.html you find a useful Cheat Sheet for Extbase and Fluid.

-.. _configuration_of_frontend_plugins:
+.. _registration_of_frontend_plugins:

 Registration of frontend plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+Todo: Add section about backend modules.

+.. sidebar:: Why two files?

+    You may wonder why you need to edit both, file :file:`ext_localconf.php` and file :file:`ext_tables.php`, to configure a plugin.
+The reason lays in the architecture of TYPO3: file :file:`ext_localconf.php` is evaluated in the frontend and file :file:`ext_tables.php` in the backend.
+Therefore, in file :file:`ext_tables.php` we add the entry to the plugin list (for the backend).
+In addition, the list of controller / action combinations is required at runtime in the frontend - and therefore this must be defined in the file file :file:`ext_localconf.php`.

+    For further information, check out :ref:`Extenion configuration files
+    <t3coreapi:extension-configuration-files>`.

-In classical TYPO3 extensions the front-end functionality is divided into several front-end Plugins.
+In classical TYPO3 extensions the frontend functionality is divided into several frontend plugins.
 Normally each has a separate code base.
-In contrast, there is only one code base in Extbase (a series of controllers and Actions).
-Nevertheless, it should be possible to group controllers and Actions to make it possible to have multiple front-end plugins.
+In contrast, there is only one code base in Extbase (a series of controllers and actions).
+Nevertheless, it is possible to group controllers and actions to make it possible to have multiple frontend plugins.

 For the definition of a plugin, the files :file:`ext_localconf.php` and :file:`ext_tables.php` have to be adjusted.

-In :file:`ext_localconf.php` resides the definition of permitted Controller Action Combinations.
+In :file:`ext_localconf.php` resides the definition of permitted controller action Combinations.
 Also here you have to define which actions should not be cached.
 In :file:`ext_tables.php` there is only the configuration of the plugin selector for the backend.
 Let's have a look at the following two files: